kathagor/EnragedRabbitProject/usermods/Bondtech DDX/Readme.md

 Its not possible to mount a Sensor between the extruder gears and the hotend.
 This mod uses a micro switch to detect the movement of the extruder latch.
 Normaly the filament is feed to the hotend without problems after entering the extruder gears.

-Mod was designed to be used on the Ender 6, but should work on any Creality printer, compatible with the DDX V3 This mod is designed to work with the stock cable hose and uses the Z-Endstop (not needed anymore with blTouch).
+Mod was designed to be used on the Ender 6, but should work on any Creality printer, compatible with the DDX V3.
+This mod is designed to work with the stock cable hose and uses the orginal Z-Endstop (not needed anymore with blTouch).